haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 LogWriter_File is the relevant class.
 In the class declaration, we can see that the `$filename` variable is set to our desired file name within the LogWriter_File constructor (refer to the 'LogWriter_File Declaration' picture).

+In the same picture, we also can see that the content of the file is holded by the `$txt` parameter under the `writeLog` function inside `LogWriter_File` class.

 To summary things up so far:
   1. We need to use the `file_put_contents` function to write a webshell.
   2. We need to initialize the `$filename` variable of LogWriter_File with value of `cmd.php`